 This course surveys the theology and strategies of church-based discipling ministries-for both evangelism and edification-to undergraduate and graduate students; biblical and theological foundations of campus ministry; characteristics of young adults; meta-thinking, worldview, and the challenges and opportunities to deepen and express Christian faith in the higher education context.
-It also covers ways to enfold young adults into the local congregation. • elective course, offered occasionally • Winter term • Staff
+It also covers ways to enfold young adults into the local congregation. • elective course, offered occasionally • Winter term • istry for Korean Americans presented in the last few decades, marked by large migration of Koreans into North America, and evaluate them in light of Reformed ecclesiology and concern for contextualization. • Winter term 2025 • Park